ChaseWood/WordPress-Snippets/README.md

 # WordPress-Snippets

-Bits of code I have found interesting or useful
+Code samples and bits of code I dont want to forget!